0AnonymousSite0/QA_for_CCLR/README.md

 # Integrating Domain-Specific Knowledge Graph with Large Language Model for Question-Answering of Construction Laws and Regulations

 ## !!!
-As the paper is under review, all contents in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.
+As the paper is under work, all contents in this repository currently are not allowed to be re-used by anyone until this announcement is deleted.

 # 0. The inventory of all materials in this Github repository